Home

 Computer Cleaning also includes your External Drives

-Dust can be collected on your floppy, tape and CD-ROM drives; thereby, affecting their read/write heads.
-This can affect their performance since your computer might have problems being able to read information from disks.
+Dust can collect on your floppy, tape and CD-ROM drives and affect their read/write heads.
+This could affect their performance and result in read errors.

 Floppy Drive:

-Use compressed air or a non-static vacuum cleaner to blow out dust and particles from inside the floppy drive.
+Use compressed air to blow out dust and particles from inside the floppy drive.

 Use a moistened (with alcohol) lint-free swab to clean your floppy drive head.

-Click here to view some Media Cleaning Kitsicon
+Click here to view a CD/DVD Media Cleaning Kit.

 Tape Drive: